isomerpages/ogp-scamshield-suite/pages/Loan Scams.md

 <p></p>
 <p>Mid-Year Scams and Cybercrime Brief 2024</p>
 <hr>
-<h3>It is likely a scam if the caller:</h3>
+<h3>It is likely a scam if the loaner:</h3>
 <ul data-tight="true" class="tight">
 <li>
-<p>Calls you using an unknown number, asks you to guess who they are and
-claims that he/she lost his/her old phone number.</p>
+<p>make any cold calls or send any unsolicited text messages.</p>
 </li>
 <li>
-<p>Asks you for urgent loans for various reasons.</p>
+<p>instructs you to transfer a sum of money as a deposit before the loan
+can be disbursed.</p>
 </li>
 <li>
-<p>Asks you to click on links or install third-party apps sent via text messages
-to help him/her through a difficult situation.</p>
+<p>harasses you by claiming that the loans have already been approved and
+that you have to pay a processing fee to cancel the loans.</p>
 </li>
 </ul>
 <hr>